Harmonia-GSA-ADS/gsa-ads/documentation/Continuous_Integration_and_Deployment/README - Continuous Integration and Deployment.md

 See the [configuration files](../../docker) used to support the deployment and the [installation procedure](MedFinder%20Installation%20Procedure.md).

 On larger projects, we use Puppet to manage the configurations for sets of servers and the configurations are committed to the Git repositories for the projects.
 Puppet can be used to manage Docker containers in sophisticated deployment scenarios.
-Because MedFinder required such a simple deployment, we did not make use of Puppet for this effort.
+Because existing Docker images were readily available which met MedFinder's requirements, the complexity of the deployment did not require the use of Puppet for container configuration management.